linq2js/storion/packages/docs/api/async.md

 });
 ```

+### safe()

+Safely execute operations that should be cancelled together.
+Has multiple overloads:

-### safe(promise)
+#### safe(promise)

 Wrap a promise to never resolve/reject if the async operation is cancelled.
-Useful for nested async operations that should be cancelled together.

 ```ts
 async(focus("data"), async (ctx) => {